 Create a Conceptual Budget

 Before you even get close to establishing a finalized budget that will be submitted for approval and used as a guide for purchasing or reconditioning biomedical equipment, you need to start with a conceptual budget.
-This budget is sort of like a first-draft version that itemizes the projected costs by department, noting big-ticket items, essential machinery, and other costs associated with the equipment, such as a preventive maintenance contract and any required annual testing and services for OSHA, JCAHO, CLIA, and NFPA 99 standard guidelines.
+This budget is sort of like a first-draft version that itemizes the projected costs by department, noting big-ticket items, essential machinery, and other costs associated with the equipment, such as a preventive maintenance contract and any required annual testing and services for OSHA, JC, CLIA, and NFPA 99 standard guidelines.

 All of the information included in the conceptual budget for equipment purchasing and bio-medical maintenance in Massachusetts can be used to create the final budget.
 Data can also be used throughout the development phase to discuss the pros and cons, weigh benefits, consider delays for certain types of equipment, and make informed decisions.
 Having a conceptual budget available that can be used to quickly access information is extremely helpful when it comes time to sit down and finish the final budget that will be used for the rest of the purchasing project.